-The third annual Future of Transportation and Mobility Series event explored the future of goods movement and the supply chain, addressing the state of autonomous vehicle technologies from the first mile to the last, as we foster change and challenge the opportunities to bring the use of connected and autonomous technologies to reality.
+The second annual Future of Transportation and Mobility Series event will explore the future of intelligent infrastructure, goods and people movement, V2X communications, and the role of data, privacy and security as we foster change and challenge the opportunities to bring the connected and autonomous vehicle industry to reality.

 The event is supported by Ontario’s Autonomous Vehicle Innovation Network (AVIN).
 AVIN brings together industry, academia, and governments to capitalize on the economic opportunities of Connected and Autonomous Vehicles (C/AV) while supporting the province’s transportation systems and infrastructure in adapting to these emerging technologies.

 Ontario Tech University is a modern, forwarding-thinking university.
 We advance the discovery and application of knowledge to accelerate economic growth, regional development and social innovation.
 Ontario Tech’s ACE Climatic Wind Tunnel is helping the Oshawa and Durham Region transition from a traditional automotive manufacturing base to one focused on engineering research and the promise of rapidly evolving advanced technologies like aerodynamics, artificial intelligence, autonomous vehicles, vehicle electrification, and more.